-As in adults, the assessment of pediatric testicular masses is mainly based on the clinic, tumor markers and Doppler ultrasound, the imaging study of choice2.
-However, ultrasound solely cannot exclude malignant tumor but can be used to guide surgical exploration of nonpalpable testicular mass.3 In the peripubertal period, physiological changes are observed on testicular echogenicity, mainly related to the increasing in size of seminiferous tubules.
-At age 9, there is gradual increase in testicular echogenicity on ultrasound, which is more marked between 12 and 15 years of age.
-According to the available literature, however, these changes on imaging studies occur homogeneously throughout the testis, regardless of the stage of maturation4.
-A recent Brazilian study by Camela et al., conducted with Dorper rams, demonstrated significant difference in testicular heterogeneity during puberty, which was more pronounced in the peripubertal than in the postpubertal period5.
-By extrapolation, this study supports our main hypothesis regarding the two previously reported cases, namely that the hyperechoic masses discovered on ultrasound could represent a normal but inhomogeneous maturation of the testis.
+As in adults, the assessment of pediatric testicular masses is mainly based on the clinical exam, tumor markers, and Doppler ultrasound (the imaging study of choice).2 While ultrasound alone cannot exclude malignant tumor, it can be used to guide surgical exploration of non-palpable testicular mass.3 In the peripubertal period, physiological changes are observed on testicular echogenicity, mainly related to the increasing in size of seminiferous tubules.
+At age nine, there is gradual increase in testicular echogenicity on ultrasound, which is more marked between 12 and 15 years of age.
+According to the available literature, however, these changes on imaging studies occur homogeneously throughout the testis, regardless of the stage of maturation.4 A recent Brazilian study by Camela et al conducted with Dorper rams demonstrated significant difference in testicular heterogeneity during puberty, which was more pronounced in the peripubertal than in the post-pubertal period.5 By extrapolation, this study supports our main hypothesis regarding the two previously reported cases, namely that the hyperechoic masses discovered on ultrasound could represent a normal but inhomogeneous maturation of the testis.

-Despite the fact that the majority of pediatric testicular tumors are hypoechoic, they can also be hyperechoic or mixed2.
-Although less likely, several cases of germinal tumors with spontaneous regression (burned-out) have been reported in the literature6-8.
-To our knowledge, no pediatric cases of this phenomenon have been described and all patients had retroperitoneal metastases and / or positive tumor markers, both absent for our two patients.
-On ultrasound, these tumors usually appear as hypoechoic or heterogeneous mass, and all burned-out testicular tumors have a well-circumscribed fibrous scar with generalized testicular atrophy6.
-These findings have not been demonstrated in the two paediatric cases that we are reporting.
-Therefore, we did not retain this hypothesis as the interval between imaging and surgery was short.
-Frequent tumors of the prepubertal period (teratoma, Yolk sac tumor, and stromal tumors) were part of the differential diagnosis, but they do not tend to regress spontaneously^{6,7}.
+Despite the fact that the majority of pediatric testicular tumors are hypoechoic, they can also be hyperechoic or mixed.2 Although less likely, several cases of germinal tumors with spontaneous regression (burned-out) have been reported in the literature.6-8 To our knowledge, no pediatric cases of this phenomenon have been described and all patients had retroperitoneal metastases and/or positive tumor markers, both absent from our two patients.
+On ultrasound, these tumors usually appear as hypoechoic or heterogeneous mass, and all burned-out testicular tumors have a well-circumscribed fibrous scar with generalized testicular atrophy.6 These findings have not been demonstrated in the two pediatric cases we are reporting.
+Therefore, we did not retain this hypothesis, as the interval between imaging and surgery was short.
+Frequent tumors of the prepubertal period (teratoma, Yolk sac tumor, and stromal tumors) were part of the differential diagnosis, but they do not tend to regress spontaneously.^{6,7} screening.9 If surgical exploration is considered, we reiterate that it remains essential to opt for a conservative approach for small intratesticular masses, namely the inguinal partial orchiectomy in the pediatric and peripubertal population.

 Active surveillance can be considered for small testicular lesions, especially in the prepubertal population with negative markers, benign masses being more frequent.
-This practice seems to have also been adopted in the adult population for small masses incidentally found during infertility screening.
-If surgical exploration is considered, we reiterate that it remains essential to opt for a conservative approach for small intratesticular masses, namely the inguinal partial orchiectomy in the pediatric and peripubertal population.
+This practice seems to have also been adopted in the adult population for small masses incidentally found during infertility